-A storage hypervisor, also called software-defined storage, is a marketing term for software that allows storage to be controlled centrally in a storage pool regardless of what hardware the storage is located on.
+A storage hypervisor is software that allows storage to be controlled centrally in a storage pool regardless of what hardware the storage is located on.

 See also: virtual storage appliance